AdobeDocs/analytics-learn.en/help/analysis-workspace/analysis-workspace-basics/create-manage-custom-templates-in-analysis-workspace.md

 While it is great to have [!UICONTROL Adobe Standard Templates], sometimes you just want your own template.
 Now you can create any project into your own custom template.
 It’s even easier to help new users get up to speed, find your favorite dashboards / projects, or share your dashboard across teams.

 For more information on standard + custom templates, visit the [documentation](https://experienceleague.adobe.com/docs/analytics/analyze/analysis-workspace/build-workspace-project/starter-projects.html?lang=en).

+>[!INFO]
+>
+> This video is part of a course [Export and democratize Adobe Analytics data](https://experienceleague.adobe.com/?recommended=Analytics-A-1-2022.1.democratizing), available for free on Experience League!